charlesneimog/Awesome-Pd/docs/objects/above.md

 # above

-The `above` object in Pure Data monitors a float input and triggers events based on a threshold.
-It sends a bang from its left outlet when the input rises above the set threshold, and a bang from its right outlet when the input falls back to or below the threshold.
-The threshold can be set as an argument when creating the object or via its second inlet.
-The object primarily handles floats as input and is useful for detecting crossings of a specific value in control or signal data.
+The `above` object detects when an incoming float value crosses a specified threshold.
+It sends a bang from its left outlet when the float rises above the threshold, and a bang from its right outlet when the float falls back to or below the threshold.
+The threshold can be set via an argument or the second inlet.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `above` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
-- :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/else)!
+- :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>